In the previous tutorial, we showed youWhat is Feature File in Cucumber is. This tutorial will show you how to run this feature file.

 Implementation Steps

-Step 1 – Go to GitHub and select the project which you want to clone.
-Click on the green colour “Code” button, then copy the hyperlink as shown in the image.
-You can either Clone with HTTPS, SSH, or GitHub CLI.
+Step 1– Go to GitLab and select the project which you want to clone.
+Click on the blue color “Clone” button then copy the hyperlink as shown in the image.
+You can either Clone with SSH or Clone with HTTPS.

 Click on the “Next” button.